Giants vs. Orioles Player Props Betting Odds

 Wade Stats

-- Wade has six doubles, a triple, eight home runs, 35 walks and 17 RBI (46 total hits).
-He's also swiped two bases.
+- Wade has 48 hits with eight doubles, a triple, eight home runs, 37 walks and 17 RBI.
+He's also stolen two bases.

-- Wade hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is batting .326 with two doubles, a home run, two walks and two RBI.
+- Wade hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .341 with four doubles, a home run, four walks and two RBI.

 Wade Recent Games